jhirota/GZ/README.md

 * weekSIR <br>
 Dataset combined with 3 built data above by week

+* Postas <br>
+Dataset for analyzing economic effects (sales and number of customers) <br>
+Dataset for analyzing prevention effects (merge with weekSIR dataset)

 * Counterfactual <br>
 Dataset to create non-intervention scenario plots